 The place of religion in Quebec is a contentious issue, given its history of relations between religion and the state.
 Until 1960, which saw the onset of the Quiet Revolution, the Roman Catholic Church was entwined with the state, having jurisdiction over the health and education systems, since 1875.
-The Quiet Revolution brought modernization and secularization to Quebec.
-Church authority over health and education was abolished, and anti-clerical sentiment remains quite pronounced in Quebec to this day.
+The Quiet Revolution brought modernization and secularization to Quebec; Church authority over health and education was abolished, and anti-clerical sentiment remains quite pronounced in Quebec.
 The proposed Quebec Charter of Values is in keeping with this sentiment.
-However, historically, efforts to impose the most radical secularization through government fiat have failed as was the case following the French Revolution in 1789 and the Russian Revolution of 1917.
+However, historically, efforts to impose the most radical secularization through government fiat have failed, as was the case following the French Revolution in 1789 and the Russian Revolution of 1917.
 Canada remains a secular nation-state; there is no state religion in Canada, but religious liberty is guaranteed in the Charter of Rights and Freedoms in section 2 Fundamental Freedoms.
 On that basis, it looks as though the Quebec Charter of Values will not withstand a court challenge as it will, in all likelihood, be declared unconstitutional.

 The place of religion and individual expression of piety in public life in Quebec and the rest of Canada will remain a contentious issue.
-There are strong opinions on either side of the problem and for some, there is no middle ground to share.
-The law allows for religious liberty, so at best we can hope for tolerance in the face of this prolonged debate.
+There are strong opinions on either side of the problem, and for some, there is no middle ground to share.
+The law allows for religious liberty, so at best, we can hope for tolerance in the face of this prolonged debate.
 Of course, to tolerate something means to put up with it; you do not have to like or approve of it.
-As individuals, we find ways to express our piety in keeping with our own beliefs and values and as long as these are in keeping with the law of the land, why not try to live and let live?
+As individuals, we find ways to express our piety keeping with our own beliefs and values and as long as these are in keeping with the law of the land, why not try to live and let live?

 Posted by Geoffrey